 The case conference will hold a discussion of the case and will, where possible, agree actions which will be captured in an enhanced written action plan, shared with the student, to include:

 In the event that a student's registration is suspended or a Leave of Absence is agreed as the result of the Support to Study/Attend process, they will be required to demonstrate that they are fit to return to study.
-In order to fulfill this obligation, the University requires certification from the University Medical Advisor with regards to the student's physical/mental health and level of functioning.
+In order to fulfil this obligation, the University requires certification from the University Medical Advisor with regards to the student's physical/mental health and level of functioning.
 This is expected to follow a full consultation in which the student and the Medical Advisor discuss the reasons for the Leave of Absence/suspension, the student's current state of health, and the coping strategies the student expects to employ in their return to study.
 It is recognised that the University's Medical Adviser may also need to contact other professionals involved in the student's care to form a clear view of the student's ability to return to study.
 Awaiting this certification should not preclude planning for a return.

 Decisions regarding a student’s return to study following either a Leave of Absence or suspension of studies should be made by the panel with the student’s involvement where possible.
 If the student is not able to be present or involved, the student must be informed in writing of any proposals with relevant records held by the Academic Registrar’s office to ensure oversight of the process.
 The panel may, if necessary, request further information or opinion as regards a student’s fitness to return.